ZarnackGroup/racoon_clip/docs/tutorial.rst

   > >min_example_iCLIP_s2
   > NNNGGCGNN

-- **groups.txt**:  A file specifying experiemnt groups.
+- **groups.txt**:  A file specifying experiment groups.
 The group file has one line per sample.
 This line consists of first the group name and then the sample name.

 .. code:: bash